What is an Agriculture Monitoring system?

 Grain moisture meters

-Devices that measure the moisture content of the grain, helping farmers determine the optimal time for harvesting and storage.
+Devices that measure the moisture content of the grain help farmers determine the optimal time for harvesting and storage.

 Crop yield monitors

-Devices that measure the amount of crop harvested per acre, helping farmers optimize their planting and harvesting practices.
+Devices that measure the amount of crop harvested per acre help farmers optimize their planting and harvesting practices.

 Automated weather stations

-Devices that can collect data on weather conditions and adjust irrigation systems to optimize water use.
+Devices can collect weather data and adjust irrigation systems to optimize water use.

 Conclusion